Majapahit: Culture

-The capital Trowulan, was grand and known for its great annual festivities.
-The main event of the administrative calendar took place on the first day of the month of Caitra (March–April) when representatives from all territories paying tax or tribute to Majapahit came to the capital to pay court.
+The Majapahit capital of Trowulan was grand and known for its great annual festivities.
+The main event of the administrative calendar took place on the first day of the month of Caitra (March–April), the first month of the lunar calendar, when representatives from all territories paying tax or tribute to Majapahit came to the capital to pay court.
 Majapahit's territories were roughly divided into three types: the palace and its vicinity; the areas of east Java and Bali which were directly administered by officials appointed by the king; and the outer dependencies which enjoyed substantial internal autonomy.

-Wringin Lawang, the 15.5-meter tall red brick split gate in Trowulan, believed to be the entrance of an important compound.
+Wringin Lawang, the 15.5 m red brick split gate in Trowulan, believed to be the entrance of an important compound.

-The king of Java and his 7 vassal kings, as imagined in a 15th-century English manuscript containing the accounts of Friar Odoric.
+The king of Java and his seven vassal kings, as imagined in a 15th-century English manuscript containing the accounts of Friar Odoric.

 Relief from Trowulan: Countryside, walled kampung, ramparts, and temple.

 A relief from Trowulan, showing several walled compounds and a larger wall to their north.

 The first European record about Majapahit came from the travel log of the Italian Mattiussi, a Franciscan friar.
 In his book Travels of Friar Odoric of Pordenone, he visited several places in today's Indonesia: Sumatra, Java, and Banjarmasin in Borneo, between 1318 and 1330.
 He was sent by the Pope to launch a mission into the Asian interiors.
 In 1318 he departed from Padua, crossed the Black Sea into Persia, all the way across Calcutta, Madras, and Sri Lanka.
 He then headed to Nicobar island to Sumatra, before visiting Java and Banjarmasin.
 He returned to Italy by land through Vietnam, China, all the way through the silkroad to Europe in 1330.

 An armored horse rider, two armored warriors, and a noble figure.
 From Penataran temple, ca. 1347.

 In his book, he mentioned that he visited Java without explaining the exact place he had visited.
 He said that king of Java ruled over seven other kings (vassals).
 (Note: Odoric of Pordenone mentioned that the King of Java ruled over "seven crowned kings", possibly refer to Bhattara Saptaprabhu or seven Bhattara or Bhres (Dukes/Duchess), which is seven influential elders that rules over seven nagara or regional kingdoms, corresponds to Majapahit provinces in East and Central Java; i.e. Kahuripan, Daha, Tumapel, Wengker, Lasem, Pajang, and Mataram.)
 He described the richness of this island, and recorded that the Mongol emperors had repeatedly tried to attack Java, but always ended up in failure and managed to be sent back to the mainland.
 (Note: The Javanese victory on repelling the Mongol forces during the formation of Majapahit seems to be popular news being retold in Java over generations.)
 His full account is as follows: